-The one thing we do know about Christmas this year is that it will be different.
-And while there will be some traditions we want to keep, it might help to think of this change as an opportunity.
+Christmas over the last few years, in the UK at least, has been difficult to predict.
+The rules over social gatherings flux, as do individuals sense of risk.
+The one thing we can do is be aware of that change, perhaps even embrace it.
+While there will be some traditions we want to keep, it might help to think of this change as an opportunity.
 A chance to try something new.

 Thinking differently about Christmas